dikortis/LetsTalkETC/Episodes/Episode_14.md

-coin agenda last year in vegas and the skies involved in a whole bunch of blockchain you know stuff and he's just a pill a pillar in the community and doing all sorts of stuff all over the world really cool guy great ambassador for block chain and work out a lot of awesome projects so crazy happy Anya's show Joel thanks for joining us
+coin agenda last year in vegas and the skies involved in a whole bunch of blockchain you know stuff and he's just a pillar in the community and doing all sorts of stuff all over the world really cool guy great ambassador for blockchain and work out a lot of awesome projects so crazy happy Anya's show Joel thanks for joining us